bluegenes/2022-paper-protein-kmers/manuscript.md

 ### FracMinHash k~aa~-mer sketches support whole-proteome analysis at scale

 All of the k~aa~mer methods described here function with all dataset k~aa~mers.
-However, our results show that using sketching methods such as FracMinHash and keeping as few as 5% of microbial proteome k-mers ($scaled=200$) maintains accuracy of k~aa~mer containment comparisons while reducing runtime, memory, and storage requirements.
+However, our results show that leveraging sketching methods such as FracMinHash and that retain as few as 5% of microbial proteome k-mers ($scaled=200$) maintains accuracy of k~aa~mer containment comparisons while reducing runtime, memory, and storage requirements.
-Smaller proteomes such as viral proteomes and read-level or contig-level analysis will require a larger fractional scaling or different approach to ensure sufficient k~aa~mers for accurate comparisons.
+Smaller proteomes such as viral proteomes and read-level or contig-level analysis may require different fractional scaling or different approach to ensure sufficient k~aa~mers for accurate comparisons.
 While we have focused on FracMinHash sketching, these k~aa~mer comparisons can be used with any sketch that enables containment estimation.
 Comparisons between sets of similar sizes or without 6-frame translation of protein k-mers can also use Jaccard to estimate $cAAI$, though Containment comparisons will always be as or more accurate than Jaccard comparisons [@dk_fracminhash ??].

 ### Taxonomic Assignment is database-dependent